mitmedialab/tidzam-video/README.md

 If **distribute** is used the output will go to the first available worker if **duplicate** is used the output will go to all of the listed output workers

+#### Job list
+- unifyvideo: A websocket interface which allows multistreamer job to be configured remotely: for local files, remote streams or unify infrastructure processing.
+- multistreamer:  reads from several video sources at the same time and extract the frames as outputs.
+- boxer/darknet/boxerjob: given an input frame, returns a list of boxings aroung identified objects (animals, objects, persons, etc)
+- websocket: broadcasts processing results to web consumers through websockets
+- debug: outputs its input
+- identityjob: outputs its input

 ### Unifyvideo Job
-The unify job can requested indifferently through its initial configuration file or remotely by its websocket.
-When new stream are added, the Unifyvideo job requests the Multistreamer to process them. with The following example presents the different possibilities from unify-video API, through a direct Web link or from a local file directory.
+This Job  can be requested indifferently through its initial configuration file or remotely by its websocket.
+When new stream are added, the Unifyvideo job requests the multistreamer to process them.
+The following example presents the different possibilities through unify-video API, through a direct Web link or from a local file directory.
+The following jobdata configuration can be provided in the worker configuration file by the master node or through its websocket interface.
 ```
 {
   "workername" : "unify",